-A puppy mill is a dog breeding operation, which puts the profit of an animal above all else.
-A puppy mill will sell an animal for monetary compensation to a dog auction, pet store, online, or direct to the consumer.
-In a puppy mill, the needs of all or some of the dogs are not being met, like inadequate shelter, enough food, clean water, sanitation, or veterinary treatment.
+A puppy mill is a dog breeding operation that puts profit above the welfare of pet animals.
+In a puppy mill, the needs of some or all of the dogs are not being met.
+Puppy mill puppies often lack adequate shelter, enough food, clean water, sanitation, and/or veterinary treatment.

 Are There Laws to Stop Puppy Mills?

-The Animal Welfare Act (AWA) is the federal law that sets the minimum standards regarding commercially bred and sold animals, such as their handling, care, treatment, and transportation.
-But the AWA, enforced by the U.S. Department of Agriculture, is frequently criticized for allowing the puppy mill industry to thrive and go unchecked.
+The federal Animal Welfare Act (AWA), enacted in 1966 and most recently updated in 2008, sets the minimum standards governing commercially bred and sold animals, including handling, care, treatment, and transportation.
+But the AWA, enforced by the U.S. Department of Agriculture, is frequently criticized for allowing the puppy mill industry to thrive unchecked.

 It's a common misconception that puppy mills are illegal.
-A commercial breeding operation can be licensed by their state or the U.S. Department of Agriculture (or both) and still be a puppy mill.
-That would mean that a licensed dog breeding operation can have severe and repeat violations, and still be allowed to bred and sell puppies.
+A commercial breeding operation can be licensed by their state, the U.S. Department of Agriculture, or both, and still be a puppy mill.
+This means that a licensed dog breeding operation can continue to breed and sell puppies despite severe and repeat violations.

-It is important to remember that in each state, there is a governing agency or group that is responsible for overseeing commercial breeding facilities and enforcing standards of the care, either set forth by the AWA or at the state level.
+Each state has a governing agency responsible for overseeing commercial breeding facilities and enforcing standards of the care set by the AWA or the state.

 Where are Puppy Mill Pets Sold?

-In addition, pet stores are not often required to disclose the origin of the pet animal they sell, its medical background, and more.
-In many situations, consumers purchase a pet animal only to find it’s rampant with disease or illness – ranging from seizures to respiratory infections, diarrhea, and vomiting – due to the fact the animal was likely born and raised in a puppy mill where it lacked access to adequate space, clean water, enough food, and proper veterinary treatment.
+In addition, many states do not require pet stores to disclose pertinent information, such as the origin of the pet animals they sell, their medical backgrounds, and more.
+Consumers will purchase a pet animal only to find it is rampant with disease or illness – including seizures, respiratory infections, diarrhea, and vomiting.
+These are indicators that the animal was likely born and raised in a puppy mill.

-Puppy mills will utilize the internet to sell directly to the consumer.
-Often, Facebook, Instagram and Craigslist are used to sell a puppy on the internet.
-A telling sign that a puppy being sold online is from a puppy mill is if the breeder has several puppies or breeds available, if they’re willing to ship a puppy to you, or are not willing to meet at their breeding facility.
+Puppy mills use the internet to sell directly to the consumer, particularly through Facebook, Instagram, and Craigslist.
+A telling sign that a puppy being sold online is from a puppy mill is if the breeder has several puppies or breeds available, if they’re willing to ship a puppy to you, or are unwilling to meet at their breeding facility.

-Unfortunately, puppies and breeding dogs are also sold in a dog auction.
-Missouri is home to the largest dog auction in the country (Wheaton, Missouri) and a smaller but equally popular auction in Cabool, Missouri.
-In a dog auction, auctions are held regularly, typically one a month, and will see the sale of hundreds of puppies and adult dogs in a single day, being sold for as little as $1 to $10,000 a puppy.
-Puppies and adult dogs auctioned off are sold to individuals, other dog breeders, and pet stores all over the country.
+Unfortunately, puppies and breeding dogs are also sold in dog auctions.
+Missouri is home to the largest dog auction in the country in Wheaton and a smaller but equally popular auction in Cabool.
+Dog auctions are held regularly, typically once a month, with hundreds of puppies and adult dogs sold in a single day for as little as $1 or as much as $10,000 a puppy.
+These auctions sell to individuals, other dog breeders, and pet stores all over the country.